4 Common ATS Pitfalls & 4 Ways to Overcome Them

 3. Make sure your ATS is integrated with other operational systems

-Your ATS is the heartbeat of your recruitment process.
+Your ATS is the heartbeat of your end-to-end recruitment process.
 It must be able to seamlessly interface with your other recruitment tools and vendors.
 This includes your HR system of record, your background check and assessment vendors, etc.

-The more integrated all workflows are, the more efficiently candidates can be moved through the hiring process.
+The more integrated all ATS workflows are, the more efficiently candidates can be moved through the hiring process.
 And though it may seem like a significant investment to build these integrations up front, the truth is it ends up costing more in the end due to lost efficiency, reduced scalability, and stilted productivity, especially in high-volume hiring situations.

 4. Leverage ATS capabilities to the fullest extent